Two words of 2020 self-isolate

 When England was told to self-isolate people began to panic, people who would otherwise have been very reasonable.
 Panic has become a worldwide phenomenon in which people are seeing the outbreak of coronavirus as a major threat to life and so people want to protect themselves rather than protect the vulnerable, frail and elderly.

 Panic buying has become a national occupation.
 This really is something I struggle to understand.
 It is hard to find some of the basics that you would normally expect to find in a supermarket such as pasta, soap and painkillers like paracetamol.

 What I struggle with is how many bars of soap will someone or my family use in two weeks. how much food does someone need in the same period of time? now is the time for the country to pull together and help each other at a time when some people will be in greater need than others.

 Panic does nothing but bring out the worst

 I wasn’t shocked recently to hear of an Asian man beaten purely for being from an Asian background.
 I was saddened and sickened to hear what had happened but the sad thing I wasn’t surprised.
-Jonathan Mok who lives in London heard shout about Coronavirus and was then attacked by two youths it was reported.
+Jonathan Mok who lives in London heard a shout about Coronavirus and was then attacked by two youths it was reported.

-Racism and hatred is much more vicious and cruel than anything a virus can do.
+Racism and hatred are much more vicious and cruel than anything a virus can do.
 We have an opportunity to be bigger people to do good rather than evil in this crisis.
 We just have to rise up to the challenge and think of others not just ourselves.

 World Health Organisation